• Link to Facebook

 Blog - Latest News

-Suddenly a Individual with Quadriplegia
+Suddenly a Quadriplegic

 Blog, Community Connections & Resources

-Suddenly a Individual with Quadriplegia
+Suddenly a Quadriplegic

 We were moved by a story of a husband, father and business executive in Australia.
 It seemed Darren Houghton lived a quiet, normal, everyday life until one day, tragedy suddenly struck.
 Darren fell off a balcony in his home, breaking his neck and crushing his spinal cord.
-The accident left him a C4 incomplete individual with quadriplegia, which meant complete paralysis of his right arm and limited use of his legs and left arm.
+The accident left him a C4 incomplete quadriplegic, which meant complete paralysis of his right arm and limited use of his legs and left arm.
 Life had suddenly changed…

 Read Darren’s Story

 When we visit someone with a spinal cord injury or debilitating disease, the first thing we do is assess their situation.
-Individual with Quadriplegias are all unique and have different needs, which is why a one size fits all approach is generally not effective or advisable.
+Quadriplegics are all unique and have different needs, which is why a one size fits all approach is generally not effective or advisable.
 ASI customizes our environmental control units to fit each person.
 We also trust the reliability of Grid 3 software to ensure our environmental control units operate at peak performance.

 Share this entry